Less excess, more equality – sharing the world’s resources equitably

 - We implement systems to ensure recipients account for funds and provide feedback to the Trust and its sponsors.

-- We make an effort to self-evaluate and monitor the impact of our work on these communities.
-We are aware that introducing ‘developed world’ values can affect the dynamics and indigenous values and customs of certain societies .
-We approach projects openly aware of the ongoing need for changes and adjustments to be made as necessary.
+- We make an effort to self-evaluate and monitor the impact of our work on the communities we work with.
+We are aware that introducing values from our world can affect the dynamics and indigenous values and customs of these communities.

-- To achieve these ends, we recognise the value of team work.
+- We recognise the value of team work.
 The Trust works with like-minded organisations, both large and small, as well as individual and group volunteers to coordinate efforts and share expertise and resources.

 Find out how you can get involved by donating towards Trust projects, volunteering in various capacities and increasing our network of supporters.